What comes to your mind when you think of SEO?

 If you choose to host your site on a Virtual Private Server, you’re still sharing a physical server with other websites.
 However, you have a virtual partition all to yourself.
 This improves performance and reduces the chance that another website’s traffic can affect your loading speed and SEO.

-With cloud hosting, your website is spread across multiple remote servers.
+With Cloud hosting, your website is spread across multiple remote servers.

-If one of the servers has an issue, the other servers on the network will take over.
+If one of the servers has an issue, the other servers on the network take over.
 Cloud hosting is great for ensuring high uptime, which is good for SEO.
 If you have the right expertise to set it up correctly, it’s also one of the best ways to set up a fast-loading website.

 However, it can be a bit tricky to get something like WordPress up and running if you’ve never done it before.
+That’s how managed hosting can help you.

 Bounce rate is the percentage of visitors that only visit one page and don’t take any action on your site.
 In other words, they bounce before doing anything.